Support at school for children with epilepsy

 • What’s an Individual Healthcare Plan, and should my child have one?

 Individual Healthcare Plans (IHP) have different names depending on which part of the UK you live in.
-Whichever name your child’s school uses, it’s a written plan with information about your child’s epilepsy and the support they need at school.
+It’s a written plan with information about your child’s epilepsy and the support they need at school.

 The school should work with you and your child to write the IHP.
-They may also ask for information from healthcare professionals involved in your child’s care.
+They may also ask healthcare professionals involved in your child’s care.
 This could be your child’s epilepsy specialist, epilepsy specialist nurse or GP.

 The school should review your child’s IHP every year, or earlier if your child’s epilepsy or needs change.

 There’s no standard format for IHPs, so schools can draw up their own.
-The Department for Education in England has published a suggested template for schools to use, or they could use our template for children with epilepsy.
+There are lots of online templates.
+Or your school could use our template for children with epilepsy.

 IHP template for children with epilepsy